Lesson Plan: Teach Special Education Students to Sort Laundry by Color, Fabric, and Temperature. Use Videos, Worksheets, and Hands-on Practice.

 - Show a short video clip (e.g., "How to Sort Laundry") that provides an overview of the sorting process.

-- Engage students in a brief discussion about the video, asking questions like:
+- Engage students in a brief discussion about the video, asking questions such as:

 - What did you learn from the video?